neonquill/xmega_ws28xx/README.md

 ## License

-Unless otherwise noted, all files are released into the public as described in the UNLICENSE file.
+Unless otherwise noted, all files are covered by the Blue Oak 1.0.0 license as described in the LICENSE.md file.